rioastamal/spot-dev-machine/README.md

 ### Why Amazon EFS is not mounted to my /home/ec2-user?

-Probably there was an error occurs when the OS trying to run `user-data.sh`.
+Probably there was an error occured during the cloud init.
 Check the log at `/var/log/cloud-init-output.log` for more details.

 You can also trying to re-run user-data script by running following command.